DavidYKay/hip-rehab/notes/presentation-outline.md

 In the long term, I imagine every hip replacement will be a "smart implant," fully aware of its position at any moment.
 Think of it: we could conceivably coach patients and monitor their movement in real-time, catching neuromuscular issues far before they develop into real problems!

-I don't need to belabor the point: I see a lot of potential in this system.
+I don't need to belabor the point: I think there is a lot of potential for this system to make an impact.

 # Wrap